ryanoasis/vim-devicons/readme.md

 ## FAQ / Troubleshooting

 * I don't want to use any of the fonts provided, I want to use font ABC
- * try the font patcher: [nerd-filetype-glyphs-fonts-patcher]
+ * try the font patcher: [nerd-fonts]
  * see font configuration above for more details

 * It isn't working
-  * Are you using the patched font provided in the separate repo ([nerd-filetype-glyphs-fonts-patcher]) or are you patching your own?
+  * Are you using the patched font provided in the separate repo ([nerd-fonts]) or are you patching your own?
   * _NOTE:_ if running vim and no font set it will default to the terminal font that is set
   * check what the vim/gvim font is set to, from ex mode: